How To Start An LLC In Arizona (Apr. 2026): A Complete Guide

 1. Ensure Your LLC Name Is Unique

-You must search for your desired business name in the ACC database to ensure it is unique and distinguishable from existing state businesses.
-This is your first and one of the main LLC filing requirements in Arizona when forming your LLC.
+You must search for your desired business name using the ACC’s Business Entity Search tool to ensure it is unique.
+This is one of the main LLC filing requirements in Arizona when forming your LLC.
 If your name isn’t unique, your Articles of Organization won’t be accepted.

 Arizona Business Name Search